WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-01-04-publish-internal-nuget-feed.md

 That's already everything you need to publish the NuGet package to the private feed.
 The whole stage looks as follows:

 <script src="https://gist.github.com/WolfgangOfner/6e55096210e6da22c2be2ecce22ecf1d.js"></script>
-You can find the finished pipeline on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/blob/master/Nuget/pipelines/Nuget-CI-CD.yml" target="_blank" rel="noopener noreferrer">Github</a>.
+You can find the finished pipeline on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/blob/master/Nuget/pipelines/Nuget-CI-CD.yml" target="_blank" rel="noopener noreferrer">GitHub</a>.

-## Publish the Nuget Package
+## Publish the NuGet Package

 Run the pipeline and after the build is finished, open your NuGet feed in the Artifacts tab.
 You will see your NuGet published there.